-A Participant's annual bill credit reconciliation will be calculated every April.
-A comparison of the actual kWh subscription will be made against actual kWh electricity usage of the site, prorated as need based on when subscription starts.
+Every April a reconciliation will be performed.
+A comparison of the actual kWh credited from the subscription will be made against actual kWh electricity used at the site, prorated as necessary, based on when subscription starts.

-The annual reconciliation will be a netting of each participant's kWh usage against the Project's generation for which the participant was credited over the billing cycle.
-In addition, there will be a reconciliation of any additional bill credit value accrued to the Participant.
-The value of excess kWh and other remaining bill credit value at the end of annual billing cycle will not roll over to be applied to the participant's next utility bill, but rather will be donated for use in low income programs of the electric company serving the participant at the as available avoided cost rate.
+The value of excess kWh credited, should there be any, will be donated at the as-availableavoided-cost rate for use in low income programs of the electric company serving the Participant.
 This reconciliation policy is intended to prevent Participants from over-sizing their subscription.

-If the subscription has generated more kWh than what is consumed annually, the utility will notify the Participant to pay the utility back the net balance of the bill credit that exceeds the Participant's consumption, where net balance is kWh overage (Bill Credit Rate - Subscription Fee).
+If the subscription has generated more kWh than what is consumed annually, an adjustment shall be included on the Participant's utility bill indicating the amount due (for donation), where net balance is kWh overage\(Bill Credit Rate - Subscription Fee).
 The Participant will not receive a separate bill for this reconciliation.